A Chat with Chef Jean Delport

 Fresh coriander, picked apart nice and small

-Tin of cannellini beans, drained, rinsed and marinated in quick mix
+Tin of cannellini beans, drained, rinsed and marinated in a quick mix

 We would start at the base making a savoury soil using the dark chocolate and a small amount of the lime zest and the clove.
 We would lay a few marinated beans and blanched Brussel hearts on the bed of soil.
 We would mix the avocado cubes with the lime segments and olive oil and lay the avo on top of the beans.
 Then a layer of the crispy lamb fat.
 We would top off the salad with the Brussel sprout shells and coriander and finish with a light dusting of lime zest and clove powder.